Orange Order: Politics

+In 2005, Order decided to cut its ties to the UUP, ending the 100-year institutional linkage.
+Speaking to the decision, Grand Master Robert Saulters noted: When the UUC was established there was only one Unionist Party.
+That is no longer the case and we feel that arrangements made in 1905 are no longer relevant to the political scene in Northern Ireland in 2005. ...The Loyal Orange Institution will continue to lobby for the unionist cause as events require and we will seek to establish good relationships with all those engaged in the political interests of the unionist people.There were already a number of high-profile Orangemen who were DUP MPs and strategists.

-In December 2009, the Orange Order held secret talks with Northern Ireland's two main unionist parties, the DUP and UUP.
+In December 2009, the Orange Order held secret talks with the two unionist parties.
 The main goal of these talks was to foster greater unity between the two parties, in the run-up to the May 2010 general election.
 Sinn Féin's Alex Maskey said that the talks exposed the Order as a "very political organisation".
 Shortly after the election, Grand Master Robert Saulters called for a "single unionist party" to maintain the union.
 He said that the Order has members "who represent all the many shades of unionism" and warned, "we will continue to dilute the union if we fight and bicker among ourselves".

 In the October 2010 issue of The Orange Standard, Grand Master Robert Saulters referred to 'dissident' Irish republican paramilitaries as the "Roman Catholic IRA".
 SDLP MLA John Dallat asked Justice Minister David Ford to find if Saulters had broken the hate speech laws.
 He said: "Linking the Catholic community or indeed any community to terror groups is inciting weak-minded people to hatred, and surely history tells us what that has led to in the past".
 In a 2011 survey of 1,500 Orangemen throughout Northern Ireland, over 60% believed that "most Catholics are IRA sympathisers".